 A swift and elegant Swedish defenseman whose brilliant career was tragically cut short just as he was reaching his peak.

-Lennart Svedberg played hockey with a poet's grace in an era known for its brute force.
-Nicknamed 'Lill-Strimma' (Little Streamer) for his fluid, rushing style, he reimagined what a defenseman could be for Brynäs IF and the Swedish national team.
-In the late 1960s and early 70s, he was the engine from the blue line, a precursor to the offensive defenseman, quarterbacking plays and joining the rush with breathtaking speed.
-His performance at the 1970 World Championships, where he was named best defenseman, cemented his status as a world-class talent.
-His life ended abruptly in a traffic accident at 28, a loss that sent shockwaves through Swedish hockey.
-Svedberg's legacy is one of sublime skill and unfulfilled potential, a flash of brilliance that forever altered Sweden's approach to the game.
+Lennart Svedberg was named best defenseman at the 1970 World Championships, reimagining the position with fluid, rushing style.
+Nicknamed 'Lill-Strimma' (Little Streamer), he quarterbacked plays for Brynäs IF and the Swedish national team in the late 1960s and early 70s, joining the rush with breathtaking speed.
+His performance was a precursor to the offensive defenseman.
+Svedberg died in a traffic accident at 28, a loss that sent shockwaves through Swedish hockey.
+His career remains a flash of brilliance that forever altered Sweden's approach to the game.

 1928–1945